 Can be easy for beginners to accidentally mess up and damage their files.

-Step 5: Triple Check Your Dimensions
+Step 5: Triple check your dimensions

-Setting up screen resolution before recording
+Screen resolution before recording

 Saving the completed screen recording at the correct resolution